Crisis 22

 What weighs on me, however, is not that people will be dissatisfied with the hero, but that in my soul lives the unshakable conviction that readers might have been satisfied with the very same hero, the very same Chichikov, if the author had not looked so deeply into his soul, had not stirred up at its very bottom that which slips away and hides itself from the light, had not exposed his most secret thoughts, which no man confides to any another.

 When the townsfolk see how they’ve been gulled into Chichikov’s immoral and illegal plan, he flees the town.
-Chichikov pushes his carriage driver to careen madly into the Russian countryside.
+Chichikov orders his carriage driver to drive speedily across the Russian countryside.
 This occurs at the very end of Part I, which is often considered the end of the novel, since Part II is unfinished and of lower quality.
 Part I also stands up admirably all by itself, especially since the final images are so striking and full of meaning: the troika, the horses, and its inhabitants fly ever-faster into the expansive beauty of the Russian countryside, becoming en route a symbol for the direction of Russia itself …

 And you, Russia of mine-are not you also speeding like a troika which nought can overtake?
 Is not the road smoking beneath your wheels, and the bridges thundering as you cross them, and everything being left in the rear, and the spectators, struck with the portent, halting to wonder whether you be not a thunderbolt launched from heaven?
 What does that awe-inspiring progress of yours foretell?
 What is the unknown force which lies within your mysterious steeds?
 Surely the winds themselves must abide in their manes, and every vein in their bodies be an ear stretched to catch the celestial message which bids them, with irongirded breasts, and hooves which barely touch the earth as they gallop, fly forward on a mission of God?
 Whither, then, are you speeding, O Russia of mine?
 Whither?
 Answer me!
 But no answer comes-only the weird sound of your collar-bells.
 Rent into a thousand shreds, the air roars past you, for you are overtaking the whole world, and shall one day force all nations, all empires to stand aside, to give you way!